jpqokubo/ElCuentaVaca/README.md

 Object recognition with tensorflow.js based on coco images model.

-Camera compnonent to loand and store images in batches.
+Camera compnonent to load and store images in batches.

+Count and run cattle invetory base on breed and age.

 Run pre-process on client if chooses to.